OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:46

 “Why are you sleeping?”
 He asked them.
-“Get up and pray so that you will not fall into temptation.”
+“Rise and pray so that you will not fall into temptation.”

 ---